troclaux/notes/docker.md

   - put the stuff that changes less on top of the docker file to speed up the build command
   - following the same logic, put the stuff that changes most on the bottom of the dockerfile

-### CLI

-- build image: `docker build -t my-image .`
+- build image: `docker build --tag my-image .`
-  - `-t my-image`: tag image with a name
+  - `--tag my-image`: tag image with a name
+    - `docker tag <image-name> <new-tag>`
+      - `<image-name>`: existing image that will be tagged
+      - `<new-tag>`: new tag that will reference image
   - `.`: Dockerfile's path
 - list all images stored locally: `docker images`
-- remove docker image from your local machine: `docker rmi my-image`
+- remove 1 or more image: `docker rmi my-image`
   - `-f`: force remove if image is being used by stopped containers
 - remove unused images: `docker image prune`
 - clean up everything: `docker system prune`
   - stopped containers, unused networks, dangling images, etc

+- to see containers' ID, name, CPU, Memory usage, NET I/O, BLOCK I/O and PIDS: `docker stats`

 ## containers